 Whilst counsel sought to argue that only parts of the report were false and that the valuations may be genuine, the judge found it “significant” that neither QE nor Clifford Chance “have ever taken issue with the indicia of fraud/forgery put forward” and “have never suggested that the report is genuine”.

-It also seemed “very unlikely” that the Chernukhin parties would have withdrawn the claim and agreed to pay indemnity costs if they thought the report was genuine.
+It also seemed “very unlikely” that the Chernukhin parties would have withdrawn the claim and agreed to pay indemnity costs if they thought it was.

 “All of the evidence before me points to this document being a forgery designed to cause very considerable loss to the Deripaska parties, by deceiving this court into granting section 68 relief and subsequently an arbitral tribunal into making an order requiring the Deripaska parties to pay up to an additional US$300m to the Chernukhin parties.”